winitzki/scall/tutorial/programming_dhall.md

 The expression `λ(xx : a) → λ(yy : b) → k xx yy` is just an expanded form of the same function `k`.
 So, both sides of the assertion are equal.

+Note that Dhall verifies the equivalence of symbolic expression terms such as `λ(xx : a) → λ(yy : b) → k xx yy`.
+This code does not substitute any specific values of `xx` or `yy`, nor does it select a specific function `k` for the `assert` test.
+The `assert` verifies that both sides are equal as symbolic expressions, which is equivalent to a rigorous mathematical proof that the law holds.

 Another example is verifying the associativity law of function composition:

 ```dhall